Computer productivity — Robin Wils's website

 When it comes to Linux, distro choice matters.
 You want something which is easy to maintain in which you don’t have to add new repositories because some package isn’t in your main repository.
 That will save you time and make you more productive.

 My suggested distro is Arch Linux

-I don’t recommend to install Arch “the Arch way”, even if you haven’t done it before.
+I don’t recommend installing Arch “the Arch way”, even if you haven’t done it before.
 It costs you time, and I personally don’t find that you learn much from it.